July 19-28, 2023

 - Jamboree training, meetings, and other events

-- Jamboree gear, including all troop/crew specific gear (flags, unit numerals, water bottles, hats, shirts, jackets, backpack, duffle bag, patches)
+- Jamboree gear, including all troop/crew specific gear (flags, unit numerals, water bottles, hats, shirts, jackets, backpack, duffle bag, patches and tent)

 - Jamboree event fee

 - Dedicated Scouting professional and support staff to facilitate and assist in a successful Jamboree experience